Benex254/FastAnime/README.md

 - `--log-file` allow logging to a file
 - `--rich-traceback` allow rich traceback
 - `--use-mpv-mod/--use-default-player` whether to use python-mpv
+- `--provider <allanime/animepahe>` anime site of choice to scrape from **NOTE:** animepahe is still experimental and requires node to decode one line of js thats hard to decode manually

 #### The anilist command :fire: :fire: :fire: